AlleyFord/schematic/README.md

 **Note:** When building custom Shopify themes, it's strongly recommended to use the section/snippet separation pattern, and to use `writeCode` where possible to handle connecting variables to snippets as schema changes over time.
 Using `writeCode` will wipe out any other code in the file.

 ## Scaffolding pattern
-Reiterating the above, you can use Schematic to create placeholder files for this pattern to scaffold thing out when building custom sections:
+Reiterating the above, you can use Schematic to create placeholder files for this pattern to scaffold things out when building custom sections:
 `npx schematic scaffold iconAndHeading`

 This will create three files: